stoplightio/spectral/README.md

 ## Support

-If you need help using Spectral or have a support question, please use the [Stoplight Community forum](https://community.stoplight.io).
-We've created an open source category for these questions.
-It's also a great place to share your implementations.
+If you need help using Spectral or have a support question, please use [GitHub Discussions](https://github.com/stoplightio/spectral/discussions).
+It's also a great place to share your rulesets, or tools that leverage Spectral.

 If you have a bug or feature request, please [create an issue](https://github.com/stoplightio/spectral/issues).

-If you want to discuss something in private, you can reach out to Stoplight support at [support@stoplight.io](mailto:support@stoplight.io).